-There are few kitchen nightmares worse than finding a recipe that sounds ah-mazing and then seeing an ingredient section longer than your phone’s contact list—or filled with foods you’ve never heard of.
+There are few kitchen nightmares that are worse than finding a recipe that sounds ah-mazing, then seeing an ingredient section longer than your phone’s contact list.
 We share your pain.
-That’s why this list of recipes will become your new dinnertime go-to: Each includes just five ingredients, all of which can be found at your local supermarket.
-Happy cooking!
+That’s why these 27 recipes will become your new dinnertime manual: Each includes just five ingredients so you can focus on flavor, not on grocery shopping.

 Meat and Poultry

-This recipe is so simple, yet doesn't skimp on flavor in the slightest.
-Combine four marinade ingredients, pour it over the chicken.
+This recipe is so simple yet doesn't skimp on flavor in the slightest.
+Combine four marinade ingredients, then pour it over the chicken.
 Bake.
 Serve.
 Done!
-This sweet chicken is terrific served with brown rice, salad, or inside lettuce wraps.
+Pair it with brown rice, serve it over a salad, or shove it inside lettuce wraps.

-This enchilada recipe uses shortcuts like leftover chicken and canned enchilada sauce to create a no-stress Tex-Mex favorite.
-Serve with a side salad and lots of avocados for a complete meal.
+Say hello to your new favorite no-stress Tex-Mex enchilada recipe.
+It uses shortcuts like leftover chicken and canned enchilada sauce so you can literally throw dinner together in minutes.
+Serve with a side salad and (lots of) avocados for a complete meal.

-You don’t need many ingredients to turn plain old chicken breasts into a dish you’ll want to make again and again.
-This brothy and super-filling stew can be made quickly with cooked leftover chicken, or completely from scratch with a slow-cooker.
+You don’t need many ingredients to turn boring chicken breasts into a dish you’ll want to make on a weekly basis.
+This brothy and super-filling stew can be made quickly with leftover chicken or completely from scratch with a slow cooker.

-This fajita chicken gets dinner on the table with minimal prep.
-Smothered in salsa, peppers, and onions, the dish spends most of its time in the oven, giving you time to destress after a long day.
+Get dinner on the table with minimal prep by adding a new spin to fajitas: Bake them!
+Smothered in salsa, peppers, and onions, the dish spends most of its time in the oven, giving you time to de-stress after a long day.
 Serve in a whole-wheat tortilla, on a salad, or with a side of rice.